Bed Rot Is Gross But So Is Life

 ADVERTISEMENT

 This isn’t a new invention.
-The phrase bed rot can be dated back to at least September last year on TikTok and at the time of writing has hit 224 million views.
-The practice is hardly radical either — it follows in the proud tradition of duvet day.
-For some, a duvet day may have connotations of playing hooky; for others, a duvet day has nothing to do with being ill or skipping work and everything to do with being absorbed into your mattress by choice.
+The phrase 'bed rot' can be dated back to at least September last year on TikTok and at the time of writing has hit 224 million views.
+The practice is hardly radical either — it follows in the proud tradition of a duvet day.
+For some, a duvet day may have connotations of sacking off work; for others, a duvet day has nothing to do with being ill or bunking off work and everything to do with being absorbed into your mattress by choice.

-What is new is using deliberately off-putting language to describe this behavior.
-In the same vein as the fairly recent goblin mode or going feral, it deliberately evokes a sense of grossness.
-Linguistically, a duvet day feels gentle and generous, while rotting in bed conjures up a sense of decay, of life collapsing in on itself.
-Bed rotting doesn’t shy away from the sticky experience of staying in the same clothes all day or the lethargy that can come from lying down for hours on end.

-Dr. Audrey Tang, a chartered psychologist with the British Psychological Society, says that "it sounds like a bit of a reaction against all of the healthy, wellness, self-care-type trends that we hear all the time.
-It has a much more grimy feel to it and because of that, it does suggest that people are getting a little fed up with all of the clean living, clean eating, etc."
+Dr Audrey Tang, a chartered psychologist, says that "it sounds like a bit of a reaction against all of the healthy, wellness, self-care-type trends that we hear all the time.
+It has a much more grimy feel to it and because of that, it does suggest that people are getting a little fed up of all of the clean living, clean eating etc."

 Advertisement